Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Interval reachability of learning-based systems

-\begin{remark} \; \begin{enumerate} \item \textit{(Comparison with the literature):} For linear open-loop systems, a straightforward computation shows that Theorem~\ref{thm:cl-comp-c} with $c=\mathrm{act}$ coincides with~\cite[Lemma IV.3]{ME-GH-CS-JPH:21} with $p=\infty$ and $q=1$. \item \textit{(Computational complexity)}: from a computational perspective, the framework presented in Theorem~\ref{thm:cl-comp-c} consists of two main ingredients: (i) the neural network verification algorithm for computing the inclusion function for the neural network (either in the form~\eqref{eq:NNverifier} or in the form~\eqref{eq:crownif}), and (ii) integration of a single trajectory of the embedding system~\eqref{eq:ct-embedingsystem}.
+\begin{remark} The interval reachability framework developed in Sections~\ref{sec:IA-d} and~\ref{sec:lbs} has the following unique features. \begin{enumerate} \item \textit{(Computational efficiency)}: from a computational perspective, the framework presented in Theorem~\ref{thm:cl-comp-c} consists of two main ingredients: (i) the neural network verification algorithm for computing the inclusion function for the neural network (either in the form~\eqref{eq:NNverifier} or in the form~\eqref{eq:crownif}), and (ii) integration of a single trajectory of the embedding system~\eqref{eq:ct-embedingsystem}.
 Part (i) includes querying the neural network verification once per integration step and its runtime depends on the computational complexity of the associated algorithm.
-The runtime of the part (ii) depends on the integration method and the form of the open-loop decomposition function $\OF$. \end{enumerate} \end{remark}
+The runtime of part (ii) depends on the integration method and the form of the open-loop decomposition function $\OF$.
+Since our approach only requires integration of one trajectory of the embedding system, it is generally computationally efficient.
+In Section~\ref{subsec:platooning}, we use a vehicle platooning example to demonstrate our approach's scalability to large dimensions where existing functional approaches suffer.

+\item \textit{(Nonlinearity of the dynamics):} For linear open-loop systems, a straightforward computation shows that Theorem~\ref{thm:cl-comp-c} with $c=\mathrm{act}$ coincides with~\cite[Lemma IV.3]{ME-GH-CS-JPH:21} with $p=\infty$ and $q=1$.
+Our interaction-aware inclusion function generalizes this efficient approach to locally Lipschitz nonlinear systems.

+\item\textit{(Flexibility of neural network verifiers):} The functional approaches from POLAR~\cite{CH-JF-XC-WL-QZ:22} and JuliaReach~\cite{SB-etal:19} are designed with specific neural network bounding algorithms.
+On the other hand, our framework can substitute arbitrary neural network interval verifiers for the interconnection-based approach, and functional linear bounds for the interaction-based approach.